microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 ### Overview

 In this tutorial, you will download two pretrained image classifiers from the gallery, compile the classifiers for the Raspberry Pi, and write a Python script that invokes the classifiers in a round-robin fashion and displays results side by side.
-When the Python script runs on the Pi, you will be able to point the camera at a variety of objects and compare tboth result and evaluation time per frame of the the classifiers.
+When the Python script runs on the Pi, you will be able to point the camera at a variety of objects and compare both result and evaluation time per frame of the the classifiers.

 ### Prerequisites